DiskView Visualizer Basics

 Each pie or bar representing a Folder is a clickable 'hyperlink' that navigates Windows Explorer to that folder.

 To navigate to the parent folder, click on the grey circle at the top (showing Total size) in the Pie-chart visualization mode.
-In the Bar chart visualization mode, click on the icon to navigate to the parent folder.
+In the Bar chart visualization mode, click on the Gp to Parent folder icon icon to navigate to the parent folder.

 Each pie or bar representing a File (with a textured pattern) responds to double-click and right click just like files shown in other views of Windows Explorer.
 Double clicking opens the selected file using the associated application - for example, double clicking on a Word Document (*.doc) file would open Microsoft Word with that document.